 Throughout Years 3, 4 and 5, you undertake your clinical learning in the government hospitals and community clinics of the state of Johor.
 These will include:

 The student-selected choice (SSC) strand of the curriculum runs throughout the programme.
 You are provided with an induction to the programme, which develops your skills in information retrieval, analysis and critical appraisal.
 This gives you the opportunity to study topics of your own choosing.
 Some SSC topics can be undertaken in the UK.

-- joining the third year of any of our BSc degrees in Biomedical and Biomolecular Sciences (after successful completion of Year 2 MB BS)
+- joining the third year of any of our BSc degrees in Biomedical and Biomolecular Sciences (normally after successful completion of Year 2 of MBBS); or

-- undertaking a Master of Research or MPhil qualification (after the successful completion of either Year 3 or Year 4 MB BS)
+- undertaking a Master of Research or MPhil qualification (normally after the successful completion of either Year 3 or Year 4 of MBBS).

-Students who successfully finish an intercalated year of study will be awarded either a BSc Honours degree or a Masters degree from Newcastle University, UK.
-Intercalation students will return to the Malaysian campus to conclude the rest of their MBBS programme.
+Following successful completion of the intercalated year of study, you will be awarded either a BSc Honours degree or a Master’s degree, as appropriate, and return to the Malaysia campus to conclude the remainder of your MBBS programme.

 Teaching and assessment of the MB BS honours programme delivered at NUMed is equivalent to the UK programme.

 Medicine is taught in different ways by different institutions.
 Understanding the ways in which you learn best will help you to decide which style of learning will suit your needs.